 Documents Required – Specifications

-- Should be authorised and dated for everything , inc. if appropriate, intermediate and bulk products
+- Should be authorized and dated for everything , inc. if appropriate, intermediate and bulk products

 - Details of what the specs should include